United Technologies sent military copter tech to China

 A law enforcement source said the companies did not even launch an internal inquiry until a non-governmental organization involved in examining “socially responsible” investments in February 2006 asked United Technologies whether Pratt & Whitney Canada’s involvement in the Z-10’s development might violate U.S. export laws.
 The group threatened to recommend that investors sell their holdings in UTC.

-That investigation led to an initial disclosure, in July 2006, to U.S. authorities about the Z-10 issue, but that filing was based on an incomplete investigation and contained false statements, according to company officials and the filings.
+That investigation led to an initial disclosure, in July 2006, to U.S. authorities about the Z-10 issue.

-Analysts said the settlement was a setback for United Technologies, which is transforming itself into an aerospace giant.
-But the penalties are unlikely to affect its sales in China, which accounted for almost $10 billion of its 2011 sales.
+Analysts said the settlement was a setback for United Technologies, which is trying to transform itself into an aerospace giant.
+But the penalties are unlikely to affect the company’s sales in China, which accounted for almost $10 billion of its 2011 sales.

 “It’s certainly a black eye,” said analyst Jeff Sprague of Vertical Research Partners.